linyhie/Facility-location-and-pricing-problem/README.md

 This archive is distributed under the [MIT License](LICENSE).

-This repository contains supporting material for the paper
+This repository contains material for the paper

     "Facility location and pricing problem: Discretized mill price and exact algorithms" by Yun Hui Lin, Qingyun Tian

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper.

 ## Cite